maxchoate3/Max_Choate/README.md

-# Hello there! 👋 I'm [Your Name]
+# Hello there! 👋 I'm Max Choate

-Welcome to my GitHub!
 I'm a passionate tech enthusiast with a flair for design, programming, and marketing.
 With a multifaceted background in various domains, I bring a unique blend of skills to every project I undertake.

 ---